Architecture

 Here's how it works:

-Change the backend model → Run npm run generate → TypeScript complains if the frontend breaks.
+Change the backend model or route → Run npm run generate → TypeScript compiler catches any breaking changes in the frontend.

 Session-based authentication